tychonievich/archimedes/README.md

     be replaced with the assignment due time, and `CLOSE_TIME` with its closed time.
 Default is `"is due DUE_TIME; you may subimit fixes until CLOSE_TIME"`.

--   `grading-show-sub`: if set, show an option in the grader to subtract an amount from the grade as a special case adjustment
+-   `grading-show-sub`: if set to true, show an option in the grader to subtract an amount from the grade as a special case adjustment

+-   `show-late-estimate-on-submit`: if set to true, show an estimate of the late penalty a student receive on submission in addition to mentioning that their submission will be late.

 ## Rubrics and `.grade`s